 I competed twice in competitions, winning 1st runner up in the troupe division (Star Bellydancer 2014 as a member of the Egyptian Dance Academy Folklore Troupe performing Saidi under the direction of Abigail).

-Since I moved to New Brunswick in 2016 I have performed a number of times in Saint John, Miramichi and Moncton for both private and public events including parties, social groups, retirement homes, and multicultural festivals.
+Since I moved to New Brunswick in 2016 I have performed a number of times in Saint John, Miramichi, Sussex, and Moncton for both private and public events including parties, social groups, retirement homes, meet up groups, schools, and multicultural festivals.
 In May 2018 my intermediate dance class teamed up with Barb Aubie and dancers from Studio Sephira to take part in a choreographed flash mob style belly dance routine, to raise funds for Crossroads for Women.
+In 2019 we started a Shimmy Mob Saint John team and raised for The Tanya Shand Memorial Fund.
 I have also volunteered classes at Coverdale Centre for Women in Saint John.